MattyOBar/CurrencyPal/resources/design-document.md

 ## 2. Top Questions to Resolve in Review

-1. extra features?
+1. Extra features?
-2. how are we going to structure our database?
+2. How are we going to structure our database?
 3.

 ## 3. Use Cases